chrislockard/chrislockard.net/content/post/2025-11-21-lockd-loded.md

 - [Why doesn't a jet engine melt?][4] - Super cool (ba-dum-tss) explanation of the material science behind jet engines.
 - [The Little Book of C][5] - A great introduction to C programming.
+- [Pointers, visually explained][8] - One of the best explanations of pointers I've ever seen.
 - [2025-11-18 CloudFlare Outage Post-Mortem][6] - Interesting read on a recent
 CloudFlare outage.
 There's been a lot of these recently.
 - [Google Are Killing XSLT][7] - In another blow to web standards, Google is